cserl-iitb/bootcamp2022/warmup/Git_and_Github/README.md

     - Make a new folder named \<Week_1\> inside it.

-    - Do add, commit and push as you progress on this assignment.
+    - Do add, commit and push as you progress on warmup assignment.